starbunks/ilikebeer/notes/folder-layout.md

 #Theme and plugin folder layout

-    config/	#Holds any static config files that are specific to the theme.
-This could be used to pre-populate options for a theme inside the admin. assets/
+    config/	#Holds any static config files that are specific to the theme or plugin.
+This could be used to pre-populate options for a settings menu inside the admin. assets/
 	    images/
 	    js/